awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secret.md

 The `AWS::SecretsManager::Secret` resource creates a secret and stores it in Secrets Manager\.
 For more information, see [Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*, and the [CreateSecret API](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) in the *AWS Secrets Manager API Reference*\.

 To specify the `SecretString` encrypted value for the secret, specify either the `SecretString` or the `GenerateSecretString` property in this resource\.
-You must specify one or the other, but you can't specify both\.
+You must specify one or the other, but not both\.
+Leaving both empty creates a secret without a secret version\.
 See the [first two examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secret.html#aws-resource-secretsmanager-secret-hardcoded) later in this topic\.

 **Note**
 You can't generate a secret with a `SecretBinary` secret value using AWS CloudFormation\.
 You can only create a `SecretString` text\-based secret value\.